google-code-export/wordpress-custom-content-type-manager/readme.txt

 There are many ways to structure a site depending on what you are selling.
 For an example, let's say you are selling both T-shirts and Hats.
 You could create a single "product" content type, or you could create two different content types: "shirt" and "hat".

+== Bugs ==

+Known bug: you shouldn't name a post-type the same as a taxonomy or vice-versa.
+In particular, this seems to jinx the Appearance --> Menus page.

 == Screenshots ==